While your teen might be able to, numbers can't tell a lie!

 Statistically, teens today are having less sex than we did in high school and despite what trendy teen mom reality shows depict, they're giving birth less frequently, as well.
 The data concerning teen sexual activity is only one factor of the study's greater purpose, which is to assess the effectiveness of sexual education in preventing teen pregnancies.

-Sixty-five percent of girls and 53 percent of the boys surveyed had undergone formal education about abstinence and birth control.
+65 percent of girls and 53 percent of the boys surveyed had undergone formal education about abstinence and birth control.
 The vast majority of teenagers knew what they were doing; just 5 percent of girls and 13 percent of boys hadn't received formal sex ed before having sex.
 CDC officials aren't entirely satisfied, though.
-Although the nationwide teen birth rate has fallen 37 percent since 1991, it is still nine times higher that of most developed countries.
+Although the nationwide teen birth rate has fallen 37 percent since 1991, it is still nine times higher than that of most developed countries.

-The implication here is that sexual education works.
+What we've found is that the implication here is that sexual education actually does work.
 Its effects might unfold more slowly than expected, but teens are listening.
-Thanks to the the ubiquity of so-called "pregnancy pacts," and TV shows like MTV's Teen Mom or CW's Gossip Girl, it's easy to conclude that teenagers nowadays are having a ton of unprotected sex because popular entertainment encourages it.
+Thanks to the ubiquitous nature of so-called "pregnancy pacts," and television shows similar to MTV's Teen Mom or CW's Gossip Girl (although no longer on the network, it's now on Netflix), it's easy to conclude that teenagers nowadays are having a ton of unprotected sex because popular entertainment encourages it.